mathspp/mathspp/pages/03.workshops/_features-intro-latex/features.en.md

     text: Learn what you will need to write maths reports and documents
   - icon: fas fa-hiking
     text: 'For beginners: assumes no LaTeX knowledge whatsoever'
+  - icon: fas fa-gift
+    text: 'Leave with a "gift": a cheatsheet with all you'll ever need'
 menu: Intro Latex
 title: Introduction to LaTeX
 ---